enthusiastica/enthusiastica/README.md

   <br>
   🔬 I'm currently working on Remote.
   <br>
   🎓 I graduated from B.S.
-Computer Science from .
+Computer Science from the Hong Kong University of Science and Technology.
   <br>
   💻 I love writing code and learn anythings about it, enjoy working on Remote.
   <br>